Please listen to the above video released one week ago (as of 6/25/20) – particularly at time-frame 6:26.

 Dr. Piper is a lovely and passionate man of God – I have no doubt about that….
 But I am astonished that he seems to believe that God is at conflict within himself.

 Do I even need to state the blatantly obvious theological problems with Dr. Piper’s answer?
-Even if we take into account that he is speaking “anthropomorphically” of this conflict – it still leaves us (at the very least) violating the divine attribute of “Simplicity” – but, perhaps most striking of all, this may be the most poignant admission of the basic contradiction at the very heart of Calvinism that I have ever heard.
+Even if we take into account that he is speaking “anthropomorphically” (describing God in human terms) of this conflict – it still leaves us (at the very least) violating the divine attribute of “Simplicity” – and, perhaps most striking of all, this may be the most poignant admission of the basic contradiction at the very heart of Calvinism that I have ever heard.

 I want to grant that this recording may be somewhat unrehearsed and therefore unguarded – and that Dr. Piper would possibly (on second reflection) want to re-state some of the things he said.

-And then there is his wonderful conclusion by simply quoting from Romans 11 (with NO commentary or explanation) is absolutely amazing to me – but that may be because I “hear” these words of scripture as offering a hope for the “hardened” (non-elect!) of Israel!
-It makes me sadly suspicious that Dr. Piper may not be “hearing” what I am…. (but then again, maybe he is beginning to see the larger hope hidden within the hardening in part of Israel???)
+And then there is his wonderful conclusion by simply quoting from Romans 11 (with NO commentary or explanation) is absolutely amazing to me – but that may be because I “hear” these words of scripture as offering a hope for the “hardened” (non-elect!) of Israel – and, therefore, a glimmer of hope for all who are considered the hardened and “reprobate”!
+It makes me sadly suspicious that Dr. Piper may not be “hearing” what I am hearing…. (but then again, maybe he is beginning to see the larger hope hidden within the “hardening in part” of Israel???)

-And let me say plainly and loudly I DO applaud Dr. Piper for acknowledging the “plain” meaning of 1 Timothy 2:4, that God really does “desire all men [humanity] to be saved”!
-Many of the Calvinist/Reformed camp insist this means something like “all kinds of men”.
+And let me say plainly and loudly I DO applaud Dr. Piper for acknowledging the “plain” meaning of 1 Timothy 2:4, that God really “desires all men [humanity] to be saved”!
+Many of the Calvinist/Reformed camp insist this means something like “all kinds of men” instead of its “plain” meaning – every human ever born, “all of humanity without exception“.

-Below is a transcript of the critical (and last part) of the video posted above (please excuse any errors – this is auto-generated from YouTube):
+Below is a transcript of the critical (and last part) of the video posted above (please excuse any errors – this is auto-generated from YouTube with a few edits/corrections):

-“God has thus consigned all to disobedience that he may have mercy on Oh Oh the depth of the riches and the wisdom and the knowledge of God how unsearchable are his judgments how inscrutable are
+“God has thus consigned all to disobedience that he may have mercy on all – Oh the depth of the riches and the wisdom and the knowledge of God!
+How unsearchable are his judgments!
+How inscrutable are his ways!
+For from him and through him and to him are all things.
+To him be glory for ever. and ever – Amen!”